getcellm/cellm/README.md

 ## What is Cellm?
 Similar to Excel's `=SUM()` function that outputs the sum of a range of numbers, Cellm's `=PROMPT()` function outputs the AI response to a range of text.

-For example, you can write `=PROMPT(A1:A10, "Extract all person names mentioned in the text.")` in a cell's formula to extract keywords from the range of cells.
-You can then drag the cell to apply the prompt to many other rows like `A2:B2` and `A3:B3`.
-This is useful when you want to use AI for repetitive tasks that would normally require copy-pasting data in and out of a chat window many times.
+For example, you can write `=PROMPT(A1:A10, "Extract all person names mentioned in the text.")` in a cell's formula and drag the cell to apply the prompt to many other rows.
+Cellm is useful when you want to use AI for repetitive tasks that would normally require copy-pasting data in and out of a chat window many times.

 ## Key features
 This extension does one thing and one thing well.